Kanomble/platexpress_shiny/README.md

 ## INFO
 - use the `required_packages.R` script for installing additional packages
-- change the PASSWORD environment variable in the docker-compose.yml file before you submit the `docker-compose.yml`
+- change the PASSWORD environment variable in the `docker-compose.yml` file before you submit the `docker-compose up` cmd
  - Folder description:
   - data:
     - biolector and synergy test datasets
   - src: